The Beginner’s Guide to Intermittent Fasting

 Third, you’ve probably already fasted many times, even though you don’t know it.
 Have you ever slept in late on the weekends and then had a late brunch?
 Some people do this every weekend.
 In situations like these, we often eat dinner the night before and then don’t eat until 11am or noon or even later.
 There’s your 16–hour fast and you didn’t even think about it.

 Finally, I would suggest doing one 24–hour fast even if you don’t plan on doing intermittent fasting frequently.
 It’s good to teach yourself that you’ll survive just fine without food for a day.
-Plus, as I’ve outlined with multiple research studies throughout this article, there are a lot of health benefits.
+Plus, as I’ve outlined with multiple research studies throughout this article, there are a lot of health benefits of fasting.

 What are some good resources on intermittent fasting?